erthalion/erthalion.github.io/_posts/2017-12-21-advanced-json-benchmarks.markdown

 ```

 But even with this improvement it has lower throughput in this test.
 My
-colleagues from MySQL side claim that it's happened mostly because
+colleagues from MySQL side claim that it's happened mostly because `performance
-`information_schema` collects more data and involves more actions than similar
+schema` collects more data and involves more actions than similar mechanisms in
-mechanisms in other databases, which obviously leads to a bigger overhead.
-But
+other databases, which obviously leads to a bigger overhead.
+But at the same
-at the same time no one really disables it in production environment, and so
+time no one really disables it in production environment, and so far I decided
-far I decided to do the same for my performance tests.
+to do the same for my performance tests.

 ## PostgreSQL vs MongoDB